-The Department of Athletics Student-Athlete Development program consists of programming in five focus areas: academic excellence, athletic excellence, personal/leadership development, community service, and career development.
+The Department of Athletics Student- Athlete Development program consists of programming in five focus areas: academic excellence, athletic excellence, personal/leadership development, community service, and career development.
 Athletics teaches a mandatory one credit course for all first-year student-athletes designed to invoke thoughtful, reflective discussion as a means of leading them towards greater understanding of how they might achieve their academic goals, meet college challenges, and make healthy decisions.
 The Student-Athlete Development program at the University of Vermont offers various speakers, presentations, group training, and workshops through the fall and spring semesters.
 All athletes receive training and information on personal leadership, social climate and inclusion, and bystander intervention skills as part of this program.
-For more information, contact UVM Athletics at (802) 656-3131.
+For more information, contact UVM Athletics at (802) 656-3131 or visit https://uvmathletics.com/sports/2020/9/10/academic-support-staff.aspx